nigelyegon/ecitizen-fb-chatbot/README.md

 1. Clone the repository
 2. Launch terminal and navigate to the root directory of the cloned folder
-3. Create and Activate virtual environment
+3. Create and activate a virtual environment
 4. Navigate to `backend` folder

    `$ cd backend`